-- 26. Pilot distraction caused by reflection of sunlight from building surfaces in the vicinity of the Airport constitutes a hazard to flight operations.
-Developers are to demonstrate that the surface materials used in a building or structure will not adversely impact operations at the Airport throughout the year. - 27.
-In addition to the impact on pilots both in the air in the vicinity of the Airport and on the ground, the Developer must show that there is no potential for reflections from a development affecting the staff in the Visual Control Room at Air Traffic Control.
-Indeed the impact on Air Traffic Controllers is in some way more serious in that the impact will last longer than on an aircraft that can fly through the area of reflective glare. - 28.
+- 26. The Developer must show that there is no potential for reflections from a development affecting the staff in the Visual Control Room at Air Traffic Control.
+Indeed the impact on Air Traffic Controllers is in some way more serious in that the effect will last longer than on an aircraft that can fly through the area of reflective glare. - 27.
 Developers should consider the use of non-reflective glass (or similar), the angles that windows open, etc. when designing structures in the vicinity of the Airport.